Top Things to Do in the Summer at Sun Peaks Resort

-There’s more than just winter activities to do at Sun Peaks Resort.
+There are more than just winter activities to do at Sun Peaks Resort.
 During the summer months, you’ll find fun for all ages.
 From festivals and events, exploring the mountain by horseback, segway and mountain bike, golfing, and spa treatments, to North America’s first mountain cross carts… you’ll never run out of things to do.

 Wandering through the village, I heard the sounds of a chainsaw so I had to follow the “music” and discovered Ryan Cook entertaining the crowd!
 He expertly created detailed carvings using only a chainsaw—I probably couldn’t even cut down a tree with one yet he creates some amazing work!